≈ 1 hour · No intermission

 Nunavut Sivuniksavut is a post-secondary institution located in Ottawa, Ontario.
 It is dedicated to providing Inuit youth with unique cultural and academic learning experiences.
 Students attending Nunavut Sivuniksavut develop knowledge, skills and positive attitudes needed to contribute to the building of Nunavut.
 Students are filled with joy and pride when they perform and share Inuit culture with audience members.

 Laurie began her stage management career with English Theatre and Jean Roberts’s company at the National Arts Centre.
-Since then she has been honoured to work with NAC English Theatre, NAC Indigenous Theatre, the National Arts Centre Orchestra, and NAC Popular Music and Variety.
-Laurie has been Production Stage Manager for the Shaw Festival and Theatre Calgary, and Stage Manager for, amongst others, Arts Club Theatre Company, The Globe Theatre, Royal Manitoba Theatre Centre, Mirvish Productions, Stratford Festival, Great Canadian Theatre Company, Grand Theatre, Theatre New Brunswick, and Neptune Theatre.
+Since then, she has been honoured to work with NAC English Theatre, NAC Indigenous Theatre, the National Arts Centre Orchestra, and NAC Popular Music and Variety.
+Laurie has been production stage manager for the Shaw Festival and Theatre Calgary and stage manager for, amongst others, the Arts Club Theatre Company, The Globe Theatre, the Royal Manitoba Theatre Centre, Mirvish Productions, the Stratford Festival, the Great Canadian Theatre Company, Grand Theatre, Theatre New Brunswick, and Neptune Theatre.

 International Alliance of Theatrical Stage Employees